ISTE-SQA/ota-5g-hackathon/README.md

 ## Challenge

 In this challenge, we first deploy the already existing OTA prototype in a distributed manner across the 5G network of the Arena2036 and conduct 5G measurements.
-In the more advanced scenario, we introduce an edge cache and distribute the OTA prototype also across the cloud, while conducting new 5g measurements.
+In the more advanced scenario, we introduce an edge cache and distribute the OTA prototype also across the cloud, while conducting new 5G measurements.
+If interested, also deployment automation scripts can be provided.

 ### Default Scenario

-* Distributed local deployment for the 5g clients
+* Distributed deployment of the prototype inside the Arena2036 5G network
-* Deploy the server locally in one of the machines in the arena that is also connected to the 5g network.
+* Deploy the server locally in one of the machines in the Arena2036 that is also connected to the 5G network.
-* Create a protocol/or deployment diagram once the number of clients and the connection has been tested.
+* Document the architecture as deployment diagram once the number of clients and the connection has been tested.
-* Conducting 5g measurements
+* Conducting 5G measurements
   * latency
   * throughput
   * upload/download rate